Stunted growth: Epidemiology

 According to the World Health organization if less than 20% of the population is affected by stunting, this is regarded as "low prevalence" in terms of public health significance.
 Values of 40% or more are regarded as very high prevalence, and values in between as medium to high prevalence.

 UNICEF has estimated that: "Globally, more than one quarter (26 percent) of children under 5 years of age were stunted in 2011 – roughly 165 million children worldwide." and "in sub-Saharan Africa, 40 per cent of children under 5 years of age are stunted; in South Asia, 39 per cent are stunted."
 The four countries with the highest prevalence are Timor-Leste, Burundi, Niger and Madagascar where more than half of children under 5 years old are stunted.

-The 2020 edition of FAO's Near East and North Africa − Regional Overview of Food Security and Nutrition found that in 2019 22.5 percent of children under the age of five were stunted, 9.2 percent were wasted, and 9.9 percent were overweight across several Arab and North African countries.
+The UN's Food and Agriculture Organization (FAO) found that in 2019 22.5 percent of children under the age of five were stunted, 9.2 percent were wasted, and 9.9 percent were overweight across several Arab and North African countries.

 Trends

+Up to 1990s

+Historical reconstructions suggest that child stunting was substantially more prevalent in the late nineteenth and early twentieth century than in the recent past from the 1980s onward.
+In the early 20th century, many countries that are now high-income had stunting rates comparable to those seen in low- and middle-income countries today.
+For example, parts of Western and Southern Europe exhibited relatively high levels of stunting (40-50%), while rates were exceptionally high in countries such as Japan and South Korea, in some cases exceeding 70%.

+Comparison of historical stunting trends in high-income countries (HICs) and low- and middle-income countries (LMICs).
+Three-letter codes are standard country codes.

+At the same time, there were considerable differences in stunting rates between regions.
+Stunting rates were relatively low in Scandinavia, European settler societies such as the United States and Australia, and parts of the Caribbean, while higher levels were observed in much of Europe and East Asia.
+Across the 20th century, however, stunting declined in most regions, forming a central component of the broader health transition associated with improvements in nutrition, sanitation, and disease environments.

+These historical data indicate that the global burden of stunting was likely higher in the early 20th century than in 1985, when global estimates begin.
+The subsequent decline in stunting, particularly in now high-income countries, demonstrates that large reductions are possible over time, although the pace and timing of improvement varied widely across countries and regions.